-World-class hiking.
-Abundant waterfalls.
-A rich cultural history.
-Unparalleled wildlife diversity in a unique expanse of nature at its very best.
-Great Smoky Mountains National Park is the country’s most-visited national park and an internationally sought-after getaway destination.
+World-class hiking, abundant waterfalls, and a rich cultural history.
+The Smoky Mountains provide unparalleled wildlife diversity in a unique expanse of nature at its very best.
+No wonder the Great Smoky Mountains National Park is the country’s most-visited national park and an internationally sought-after getaway destination.
 Nestled in the foothills of the park, Gatlinburg is the perfect spot to retreat and plan your stay.

 800 miles of perfect